 Indeed, in testimony before the House Armed Services Committee earlier this year, our nation’s service chiefs reflected this view as they testified to Congress that there were no significant challenges during the ongoing training and preparation for implementation.
 The president, Secretary of Defense Leon Panetta, and Chairman of the Joint Chiefs of Staff, Admiral Michael Mullen, further reinforced this finding when they issued their certification to Congress last month, sending a clear and final message that our military is ready for repeal.
 And in this country, we don’t revisit major personnel policy decisions for our military based on which party wins an election every four years.

 In a few weeks, DADT will be history.
 Now is not the time for Congresswoman Bachmann or other candidates to be second-guessing our military leaders, attempting to create uncertainty or unrest in the ranks, and shamelessly using our troops in order to score a few political points.

 This is the time to rally around our troops, support the sacrifice and service of all Americans, regardless of sexual orientation, and move on.
 Certainly, we have more real and relevant battles to fight than to revisit one that has already been settled.

-chroniclesofamarine-deactivated asked: Hi.
+chroniclesofamarine-deactivated said: Hi.
 Just stumbled upon your blog and I'd like to say I admire your page.
 As a gay Marine I know what's it like, and I'm looking forward to Sept.
 20. Until then, stay frosty and stay strong.